 Synchronous vs. asynchronous replication¶

-In wait_primary, synchronous replication is disabled by automatically
+When in the wait_primary state, synchronous replication is disabled by

-failover is also disabled since the standby might get arbitrarily far
+proceed.
+However doing so also disables failover, since the standby might get

-behind.
-If the standby is responding to health checks and within 1 WAL
+arbitrarily far behind.
+If the standby is responding to health checks and

-segment of the primary (configurable), synchronous replication is re-enabled
+within 1 WAL segment of the primary (by default), synchronous replication is

-cause a short latency spike since writes will then block until the standby
+which may cause a short latency spike since writes will then block until the

 If you wish to disable synchronous replication, you need to add the